liamlabuschagne/react-crash-course/README.md

 # Backend/Database

 I've also updated the backend form a simple locally hosted json-server to use an online SaaS database called supabase which uses Postgres.

+# Live Site

+This project is deployed to github pages and is available at [reactjobs.my.to](https://reactjobs.my.to)